IMFM-SI/cimm-site/members.md

 ## Matjaž Konvalinka

-Matjaž Konvalinka is a full professor of mathematics at the Faculty of Mathematics and Physics, University of Ljubljana.
+Matjaž Konvalinka is a professor of mathematics at the Faculty of Mathematics and Physics, University of Ljubljana.
 His research area are algebraic and enumerative combinatorics.
 He is the Editor-in-Chief of Annals of Combinatorics and a member of the editorial board of several other journals.

 * <i class="fas fa-home"></i> <a href="https://www.fmf.uni-lj.si/~konvalinka/">www.fmf.uni-lj.si/~konvalinka/</a>